-Proxy Form

-CDS ACCOUNT NO.
+CDS AC COUNT N 0.

+FOR L 05 PROVV NUMBER OF SHARES HELD

+FORI M OF PROXY

-I/We of (full address) NRIC No./Company No
+I/We eNRIC No./Company No

+of (ful l address)

-being a Member/Members of ORNAPAPE R BERHAD, hereby appoint
+being a Member/Members of ORNAPAPER BERHAD, hereby appoint

-NRIC No. of
+Noof

-or failing him/her, NRIC No of
+ing him/her, NRIC No

+or run INTERIOR MADE NO. 01

-or failing him/her, the CHAIRMAN OF THE MEETING as my/our proxy to vote for me/us and on my/our behalf at the Twelfth Annual General Meeting of the Company to be held at the Ramada Plaza Melaka, Jalan Bendahara, 75100 Melaka on Wednesday, 25 June 2014 at 10.30 a.m. and at any adjournment thereof.
+or fail ing him/her, the CHAIRMAN OF THE MEETING as my/our pro oxy to vote for me/ι us and on

-No. Resolution 1.
-To receive the Audited Financial Statements for the financial year ended 3 together with the Reports of the Directors and the Auditors thereon.
-1 Decen 1ber 2013 No. Resolutions For Against 2.
-To approve the payment of Directors' fees for the financial year ended 31 December 2013.
-3. To re-elect Datuk Adillah binti Ahmad Nordin who retires pursuant to Article 92 of the Company's Articles of Association.
-4. To re-elect Mr. Siow Kee Yen who retires pursuant to Article 92 of the Company's Articles of Association.
-5. To re-elect Mr. Tan Chin Hwee who retires pursuant to Article 98 of the Company's Articles of Association.
-6. To re-appoint Ernst & Young as Auditors of the Company until the conclusion of the next Annual General Meeting and to authorise the Directors to fix their remuneration.
-7. As Special Business Authority to Issue Shares pursuant to Section 132D of the Companies Act, 1965 8.
-To retain Datuk Adillah binti Ahmad Nordin as an Independent Non- Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012 9.
-To retain Mr. Siow Kee Yen as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2012 10.
-Proposed Renewal of Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature 11.
-Proposed New Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature 12.
-Proposed Renewal of Share Buy-Back Authority of up to 10% of the Issued and Paid-Up Share Capital of ORNA
+my/ our behalf at the 13th Annual General Meeting of the Compar ny to be hel d at Rama ada Plaza

+a, Jalan Bendahara, 75100 Melaka on Tuesday, 23 June 20

+rnment thereof. ,

+aajoa mineric diereor.

+No. Resolution

+1. To receive the Audited Financial Statements for the financial y 31 Decem ber 2014

+together with the Reports of the Directors and the Auditors ther eon.

+No. Resolutions For Against

+2. To approve the payment of Directors' fees for the financial yea December 2014. r ended 31

+3. To re-elect Ang Kwee Teng who retires pursuant to Article Company's Articles of Association.
+92 of the

+4. To re-elect See Wan Seng who retires pursuant to Article 92 of the

+Company's Articles of Association.

+5. To re-appoint Messrs.
+Ernst & Young as Auditors of the Compar conclusion of the next Annual General Meeting and to aut

+Directors to fix their remuneration.

+As Special Business

+6. 7.
+Authority to Issue Shares To retain Datuk Adillah binti Ahmad Nordin as an Indeper dent Non-

+/.
+Executive Director of the Company ident Non-

+8. To retain Siow Kee Yen as an Independent Non-Executive Dire ector of the

+9. Company Proposed Renewal of Existing Shareholders' Mandate for Pacurrent

+Э. Related Party Transactions of a Revenue or Trading Nature Recuirent

+10. Proposed Renewal of Share Buy-Back Authority

+Ctri ke out whichever not applicable.

+• •

+e indicate with an "X" in the space provided above how you wish ic direction as to voting is given, the proxy will vote or abstain fro

+As wit ness my/our hand(s) this day of 2015.